Alabama’s Smith becomes 1st WR to win Heisman in 29 years

 Smith’s soaring one-handed TD grab against LSU was not just his signature play, but one the 2020 season’s best.

-A former four-star recruit from Amite, Louisiana, Smith came to Tuscaloosa from LSU’s backyard, disappointing the many Tigers’ fans in his hometown.
+A former four-star recruit, Smith came to Tuscaloosa from LSU’s backyard, disappointing the many Tigers’ fans in his hometown.

 He had only seven receptions as a freshman, and while he scored the winning touchdown in the national title game, the story was of the game was the guy who threw it.